List of United States senators from Idaho

 Below is a chronological listing of the United States senators from Idaho.
 The state was admitted to the Union on July 3, 1890, and its U.S. senators belong to class 2 and class 3.
-Idaho's current U.S. Senators are Republicans Mike Crapo (serving since 1999) and Jim Risch (serving since 2009).
+Idaho's current U.S. senators are Republicans Mike Crapo (serving since 1999) and Jim Risch (serving since 2009).
 William Borah was Idaho's longest-serving senator (1907–1940).
-Idaho is one of fourteen states alongside California, Colorado, Georgia, Hawaii, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Pennsylvania, South Dakota and Utah to have a younger senior senator and an older junior senator.
+Idaho is one of eighteen states alongside California, Colorado, Delaware, Georgia, Hawaii, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Nevada, Oklahoma, Pennsylvania, South Carolina, South Dakota, Utah and West Virginia to have a younger senior senator and an older junior senator.